 Today, we have more Latinx talent than ever and we rightfully push for Latinx actors to play Latinx characters.
 Because of this, I think, Banderas’ existence in the Rodriguez-verse is often glossed over, not usually critiqued within my circles, simply not talked about.
-While I wholeheartedly agree with the statement above (i.e. Puerto Ricans should play Puerto Rican characters, not darkened white actors — looking at you West Side Story remake), it’s important to understand what Rodriguez did by making Banderas a leading man and how that impacted the landscape of film for talent with accents to be shown in leading roles instead of in the background.
+While I wholeheartedly agree with the statement above (i.e. Puerto Ricans should play Puerto Rican characters, not darkened white actors — looking at you West Side Story), it’s important to understand what Robert Rodriguez did by making Banderas a leading man and how that impacted the landscape of film.
+For a talent with a Spanish accent to be shown in leading role, as a leading man, instead of in the background was big.

 Representation has been at the core of what he’s always done:

 “With Desperado, I found that I had to just make my own stars because there wasn’t Latin actors who were given jobs or you could cast or that people would find bankable.
 You had to give them opportunities, bringing Antonio from Spain, bring Salma Hayek, and give Danny Trejo every movie possible so he could become a star, so that you would have a star system.
 And when I had the idea for this network it was a continuation of that, only now we could do shows and we can train people behind the camera as well as in front of it – especially behind the camera because that’s really where you move the needle.
 They can go write, and direct, and produce feature or television shows that are very authentic in the story-telling and that are true to themselves.”